andrews-j/AdvancedVector_FinalProject/README.md

 ![image](https://github.com/andrews-j/CivilianAnalysis/assets/26927475/7beaa386-91a5-49ad-9849-73eb5b780df0)

-Unsurpisingly Northern Nigeria has the highest concentration of zones with both high incident numbers and high fatalities, and the Sahel has clusters of high incident activity too.
+Unsurpisingly, Northern Nigeria has the highest concentration of zones with both high incident numbers and high fatalities, and the Sahel has clusters of high incident activity too.
 A scatter plot of this data tells us basically the same thing:

 ![image](https://github.com/andrews-j/CivilianAnalysis/assets/26927475/336b5ab7-b058-4cf4-84b7-909ecf1145a3)

-This data can also be viewed as a [web app](https://clarku.maps.arcgis.com/apps/instant/charts/index.html?appid=1158745ed81d46a19df9ca2a2658ec2d)
+This data can also be viewed as an interactive [web app](https://clarku.maps.arcgis.com/apps/instant/charts/index.html?appid=1158745ed81d46a19df9ca2a2658ec2d)